Mopsgamer/jsr-ns/README.md

 `BigInt` nanosecond conversion utility.

 This library is based on [`ms` v4](https://www.npmjs.com/package/ms).
 For more details, see that package.

 ## Differences from `ms`

 - This library uses `BigInt` and nanoseconds instead of milliseconds.
-- The `StringValue` argument is more friendlier.
+- The `StringValue` argument is more friendly.

 ## Usage